tybenz/gitdrop/README.md

 ### Configuring the App
 When you download the zip, you will get a .app file.
 Paste this file into your Applications directory and drag it to your dock.
-To configure the app, right click on the app in Finder and click \"Show Package Contents\".
+To configure the app, right click on the app in Finder and click "Show Package Contents".
-Then go to Contents/Resources and edit the file \"script\" in your favorite text editor.
+Then go to Contents/Resources and edit the file "script" in your favorite text editor.
 Edit the DIR and URL variables to the appropriate values and save.

 ```
 $ DIR="/path/to/your/repo"